Eliza1494/database_automation/README.md

   - Healthcare/Laboratories (“6215”, “6216”)
   - Food/Drinking Places (“7223”)
   - Repair/Maintenance (“811”)

-  - Downloaded info for OK, TN, AL, GA about companies in the same NAICS codes.
+  - Download info for OK, TN, AL, GA about companies in the same NAICS codes.
   - Merge all the data extracted and create tables for each of the business codes, and remove the unnecessary columns
   - Filter out companies that have website from companies that do not
-    \*Predict emails based on the most used email formats for the companies that have websites and then verify using email verifier
+  - Predict emails based on the most used email formats for the companies that have websites
+  - Verify the predicted emailes using email verifier